warner/petmail/docs/mailbox.md

 different mailbox.
 Other transports (non-connection oriented) can log successes and errors but do not (and cannot) inform the sender.

-## Client Flow
+## Agent Flow

 ![03-recipient](./images/03-recipient.png)

-The recipient contacts the mailbox and retrieves any queued messages intended for its client identifier, using a protocol that depends on the mailbox type.
+The recipient contacts the mailbox and retrieves any queued messages intended for its transport identifier, using a protocol that depends on the mailbox type.
 It gets the full contents of "msgC" as described above.
-The client then instructs the mailbox to delete the queued messages.
-If the client maintains multiple queues with the same mailbox service (e.g. multiple TIDs), it must retrieve each set of messages separately.
+The agent then instructs the mailbox to delete the queued messages.
+If the agent maintains multiple queues with the same mailbox service (e.g. multiple TIDs), it must retrieve each set of messages separately.